-Flashing images can be relatively complex and there are two main ways to accomplish this, the barebox update command and MMC.
+Flashing images can be relatively complex and there are two main ways to accomplish this in barebox, the update command and SD/MMC Card.

 5.1 Update Command (Remote Flashing)

 To update the bootloader, kernel, or filesystem in flash, the current barebox environment provides the update command.
 This command allows the user to specify the file to be flashed, the mode over which it will be flashed, and the path to the image.
 The generic usage of this command is described by the following: